jagho-jcs/aws-devops-project/hsbc-aws-ec2/nginx-web-cluster/README.md

 Configuration in this directory will create a Nginx web cluster.

-This example outputs instance id and public DNS name as a single value and as a list.
+This example outputs subnet ids, a vpc_id and the public DNS name for the Application Load Balancer as a single value and as a list.

 ## Usage